Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Application and Evaluation

 The majority responded that the effort can be kept reasonable in relation to the overall project.
 However, according to the experts, this strongly depends on the project size as already mentioned above.
-For large projects, the ability to derive specification as shown in Fig. \ref{fig:testCaseSpecification} and Fig. \ref{fig:testGoalSpecification}, or to generate sequence diagrams to document system requirements as shown in Fig. \ref{fig:sequence}, is seen as beneficial, where for small projects the modeling effort is seen as to high.
+For large projects, the ability to derive specification as shown in Fig. \ref{fig:testCaseSpecification} and Fig. \ref{fig:testGoalSpecification} is seen as beneficial, where for small projects the modeling effort is seen as to high.